Robust Change Detection for Large-Scale Data Streams: Breakdown point analysis

 Given the importance of the system-wise false alarm rate for online monitoring large-scale data streams in real-world applications, here we focus on the breakdown point analysis for false alarms.
-Intuitively, for a family of procedures $T(b)$ that is robust, if it is designed to satisfy the false alarm constraint $\gamma$ in (\ref{equ:constr2}) under the idealized model with $\epsilon = 0,$ then its false alarm rate should not be too bad under the gross error model with some small amount of outliers.
+Intuitively, for a family of procedures $T(b)$ that is robust, if it is designed to satisfy the false alarm constraint $\gamma$ in (\ref{equ:constr2}) under the idealized model $f_{0},$ then its false alarm rate should not be too bad under the gross error model $h_{0}$ with some small amount of outliers.
 There are two specific technical issues that require further clarification.
 First, how bad is a ``bad" false alarm rate?
-We propose to follow the sequential change-point detection literature to assess the false alarm rate by $\log \E^{(\infty)}_{\theta_0}(T(b))$ and deem the false alarm rate unacceptable if $\log \E^{(\infty)}_{\theta_0}(T(b))$ is much smaller than the designed level of $\log\gamma$, i.e., if $\log \E^{(\infty)}_{\theta_0}(T(b)) = o(\log\gamma).$ Second, what kind of the contamination function $g$ in (\ref{e-neigh}) should we consider in the gross error model?
-In the previous subsection we investigate the asymptotic properties of our proposed schemes when the contamination distribution $g$ is given.
-However, this is unsuitable for breakdown point analysis.
-Here we propose to follow the offline robust statistics literature to consider the $\epsilon$-contaminated distribution class in \cite{huber:1964} that includes any arbitrary contamination functions $g$'s.
+We propose to follow the sequential change-point detection literature to assess the false alarm rate by $\log \E^{(\infty)}_{h_0}(T(b))$ and deem the false alarm rate unacceptable if $\log \E^{(\infty)}_{h_0}(T(b))$ is much smaller than the designed level of $\log\gamma$, i.e., if $\log \E^{(\infty)}_{h_0}(T(b)) = o(\log\gamma).$ Second, what kind of the contamination function $g$ in (\ref{e-neigh}) should we consider in the gross error model?
+Here we propose to follow the offline robust statistics literature to consider the worst-case scenario in the $\epsilon$-contaminated distribution class in \cite{huber:1964} that includes any arbitrary contamination functions $g$'s, which leads to the definition of the false alarm breakdown point in (\ref{breakdownl}).

-To be more rigorous, in and only in this section, we define $\E^{(\infty)}_{f}$ as the expectation when the observations are i.i.d with pdf $f,$ we propose to define the false alarm breakdown point of a family of schemes $T(b)$ as follows.